MARC at Bridgewater State University is a completely unique Academic Center

 Founded and directed by Dr. Elizabeth Englander and managed by Dr. Meghan McCoy, the Center's team is staffed by both faculty and dedicated University students in the fields of Psychology, Social Work, Education/Counseling, and Criminal Justice.

-The MARC Center has brought research-based programs and services to K-12 education at no / no cost to schools across the country for over a decade.
+The MARC Center has brought research-based programs and services to K-12 education at no / low cost to schools across the country for over a decade.

 Annually providing programming and services to more than 400 schools across the US.